 The discovery and introduction of antibiotics to treat bacterial infections is one of the single most important advancements in human medicine.
-From treatment of pneumonia and gonorrhea to prevention and treatment of infections that can arise after major surgery or chemotherapy, antibiotics have become indispensable.
+Antibiotics are used for everything from treatment of common infections like pneumonia and gonorrhea to prevention and treatment of infections that can arise after surgery or cancer chemotherapy.
+Likewise, antibiotics are crucial in food animal production for treatment of sick animals, and in turn to secure productivity.
 Overall, antibiotics have greatly improved human health and animal welfare.
-They are really the cornerstones of modern medicine.
+They really are the cornerstones of modern medicine.

-Unfortunately, the growing phenomenon of antibiotic resistance now threatens to leave us without effective treatment of bacterial infections.
-Over time, some bacteria have evolved the means to avoid and survive the action of antibiotics, for example by producing molecules that destroy the antibiotic.
-As resistance increases, antibiotics that were once effective stop working.
-Use and misuse of antibiotics in health care, agriculture and aquaculture to counteract infections and promote growth of livestock, has lead to the selection and proliferation of antibiotic resistant bacteria.
-These resistant bacteria then spread to other people, animals and in the environment, facilitated by poor hygiene and sanitation practices, human travel and trade.
+Unfortunately, the rising levels of antibiotic resistance threatens to leave us without effective treatment of bacterial infections.
+Over time, some bacteria have found means to avoid and survive the action of antibiotics.
+As resistance increases, antibiotics stop working.
+Use and misuse of antibiotics in health care, food production and by people in the community lead to the selection and proliferation of antibiotic resistant bacteria.
+These resistant bacteria can spread between people, animals and in the environment, facilitated by poor hygiene and sanitation practices, human travel and trade.
 At the same time, very few new antibiotics are under development.

 A complex issue

-The issue of antibiotic resistance is complex, and so are possible solutions to manage the situation.
-To halt the spread of resistance and reach sustainable solutions, multiple interventions are needed on many levels in society all around the globe.
-The only true way forward must involve global collective action applying a holistic perspective.
-This means that both the human and animal sector as well as environmental and financial consequences must be taken into consideration.
-All efforts are important, from decisions and actions by individuals to large-scale initiatives by governments.
+Antibiotic resistance is complex, and so is the response to manage the situation.
+To halt the spread of resistance, multiple interventions are needed on many levels in society all around the globe.
+The only true way forward is to apply a holistic perspective and act globally.
+This means that both the human and animal sectors as well as environmental and financial consequences must be taken into consideration.
+All efforts are important, from decisions and actions by individuals to large-scale initiatives by governments and international organizations.